 - Canola oil

 - Rapeseed oil

 These are your 3 macronutrient groups, and the main foods that each group contains.
 Other fruits and vegetables that are lower in starches and sugar can be eaten unlimited, but in moderation if you need to keep your weight in check.

 HEALTHY SWEETENERS: (to be eaten in moderation only)

 - Date syrup

 - Agave nectar

 Oh, and here is the link to that weeks worth of meal plans I promised –>1 Week Plant Based Food Plan<–.
 Please check it out, follow the diet, and be sure to let me know what you think in the comments box below.
 All comments are welcome; or if you need additional advice please feel free to drop me a line too.
-Thank you for reading this post today, your support of this website is very much appreciated.
+Thank you for reading this post today; your support of this website, as always, is very much appreciated.